divaricatum/cl-faq/README.md

 <span id="s1q8"></span>

-### What is the best question to ask us as to my particular operating system and Allegro CL?
+### Q. What is the best question to ask us as to my particular operating system and Allegro CL?

 If the operating system you are interested in running Allegro CL on is the same lineage and the underlying architecture is the same as one